gks-anvil/vrs_anvil_toolkit/README.md

 ## Cohort Allele Frequency Generation

 ### Description
-Given a variant of interest, Create a cohort allele frequency object, subsettable by participant list and a phenotype code.
+Given a variant of interest and an optional phenotype of interest, get its aggregated allele frequency information as a cohort allele frequency object (CAF).

 ### General Prerequisites
-- Variant ID of interest
+- Variant of interest
 - Valid joint VCF
   - Assumes chr field is prepended with chr (eg `chr1`)
   - genotyping laid out per-sample
 - Precomputed VRS-VCF index (created using [vrsix](https://github.com/gks-anvil/vrsix))
-- Access to phenotypes table either through Terra (default) or as a local file (structured according to the [GREGOR data model](https://gregorconsortium.org/data-model))
+- Phenotype of interest, if desired
+- Plugins for project-specific transformations (see [here](README.md#plugins-for-unique-data-inputs) for more info)

 ### Use Cases
 1. Given a variant ID and VCF path, get the CAF for the entire cohort